-The deadline for the Google Policy Fellowship is Monday, January 25.
-The Progress & Freedom Foundation, where Adam Thierer, Adam Marcus and I work, is participating again this year, as are the Competitive Enterprise Institute (home to the TLF’s Ryan Radia, Wayne Crews & Alex Harris) and Cato Institute (Jim Harper & Julian Sanchez).
+The deadline for the Google Policy Fellowship is Friday, January 21 (at midnight PST).
+My new think tank, TechFreedom, just launched yesterday, is participating (as The Progress & Freedom Foundation, my former think tank, did for the last two years)—as are the Competitive Enterprise Institute (home to the TLF’s Ryan Radia, Wayne Crews & Alex Harris) and Cato Institute (Jim Harper & Julian Sanchez).

 Both programs run 10 weeks and offer stipends.
 The Koch Program (which I participated in) is specifically geared towards those interested in free market ideas, and includes an excellent retreat, ongoing series of lectures, and group research project.
 As a “Koch-head” myself (class of 2000), I can attest to the quality of the program and the value of the alumni network.
-The Google program is in its third year but will, I’m sure, develop a valuable alumni network of its own.
+The Google program is in its fourth year and is already developing a valuable alumni network of its own.

 Of course, most of our think tanks would probably be happy to have extra help around, so if you’re interested in an internship during the school year or over the summer, don’t hesitate to reach out to one of us.
 We may not necessarily be able to pay you but, hey, no one ever went into the think tank world to get rich!